-Mixed Chorus Credit Length Prerequisites
+Credit 1/.5

-1/.5 Full Year/Alternate Day Audition
+Length Full Year/Alternate Day Prerequisites Audition Teacher Recommendation

-Teacher Recommendation

-The Mixed Chorus is offered to students in grades 9-12.
+Concert Choir is offered to students in grades 9-12.
 This course is designed for students who enjoy singing and wish to develop and improve their vocal skills and technique in an ensemble setting.
 In order to provide opportunities for individual musical growth, students are encouraged to prepare vocal solos and participate in select ensembles.
 Choral repertoire includes sacred and secular literature in a variety of styles.
 Students may receive a full credit for daily attendance, or one half credit for attendance every other day.
 Performance in the Spring and Winter concerts is required.

-Select Chorus Credit Length Prerequisites

-1 Full year Mixed Chorus
+Vocal Jazz 1 Credit Full year Length Prerequisites

 Audition

 Teacher Recommendation

-The Select Chorus aka (Sing City) is offered to students in grades 9-12.
-This course is designed for students who are experienced with singing in a mixed Chorus environment (SATB) and have proven their abilities in dictation and pitch recognition.
-Students in Select Chorus will also spend more time reading music in both Clefs, (Treble and Bass).
-Choral repertoire includes a majority of acappella works both sacred and secular in style including Jazz vocal works on competition level, which include All County Chorus and NYSSMA.
+The Vocal Jazz Ensemble, also known as the City Singers, is offered to students in grades 9-12.
+This course is designed for students who have extensive experience with vocal performance and have proven their abilities in ear training, pitch recognition, diction and breath support.
+The vocal repertoire includes a majority of acappella works with an emphasis on vocal jazz pieces.
+This ensemble participates in the NYSSMA Majors Music Festival.
 The course is designed for those students interested in a possible career in the performing arts.
 Students may receive a full credit for daily attendance.
-Performance in the spring and winter concerts is required.
+The Vocal Jazz groups performs in a wide variety of venues frequently throughout the school year.
+Participation in each performance is required.